-d.
+c.
 Peer Teaching Reviewers

-By February 1, the Department RPT Advisory Committee Chair, in consultation with area coordinators, shall select at least two Peer Teaching Reviewers, and then ensure that each Reviewer submits a Peer Teaching Review report to the Department Chair, who shall add the Peer Teaching Review reports to the candidate's file prior to the file closing date.
+By February 1, the Dean shall select at least two (2) Peer Teaching Reviewers, and then ensure that each Reviewer submits a Peer Teaching Review report to the Dean, who shall add the Peer Teaching Review reports to the candidate's file prior to the file closing date.

-e.
+d.
 External Evaluators

-The candidate must provide a list of seven (7) potential external evaluators and provide any information about potential conflicts by June 1.
-The RPT Advisory Committee Chair, after consulting with the Department Chair and other Department faculty and considering the list of potential evaluators submitted by the candidate as well as any information about any conflicts, will obtain no fewer than three (3) external evaluations for each formal tenure review and each formal promotion (either to Associate Professor or to Professor) review.
+The candidate must provide a list of five (5) potential external evaluators and provide any information about potential conflicts by March 15.
+The Dean, after consulting with the RPT Advisory Committee Chair, and considering the list of potential evaluators submitted by the candidate as well as any information about any conflicts, will obtain no fewer than three (3) external evaluations for each tenure review and each formal promotion review (either to Associate Professor or to Professor).

-External evaluators are not required for a mid-probationary formal retention review or a triggered formal retention review; however, 2 external evaluators will be required for a triggered formal retention review in which the candidate requests them.
+External evaluators are not required for a mid-probationary formal retention review; however three (3) external evaluators are required for a triggered formal retention review in which a majority of the RPT Advisory Committee votes that the candidate's research/creative activity is at issue.

-For all reviews requiring external evaluators, at least one (1) external evaluator will be from the candidate's list, and at least 1 external evaluator will not be on the candidate's list.
+For all reviews requiring external evaluators, at least 1 external evaluator will be from the candidate's list, and at least 1 external evaluator will not be on the candidate's list.

-The Department Chair will send potential external evaluators a standard solicitation letter, including notification of whether the candidate has waived the right to see the evaluations, and will provide them with a copy of this approved RPT Statement.
+The Dean will send potential external evaluators a standard solicitation letter, including notification of whether the candidate has waived the right to see the evaluations, and will provide them with a copy of this approved RPT Statement.
 External evaluators shall be asked to submit their evaluations no later than the file closing date.